czbiohub-sf/cerebra/README.md

 This tool was developed for, but is certainly not limited to, single-cell RNA sequencing data.

+Free software: MIT license

 What makes `cerebra` different from traditional VCF parsers?
 -------------------------------------
-Python libraries exist (_i.e._ [PyVCF](https://pyvcf.readthedocs.io/en/latest/) and [vcfpy](https://vcfpy.readthedocs.io/en/stable/index.html)) for extracting information from VCF files, and GATK has its own tool for the [task](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_variantutils_VariantsToTable.php).
-In fact we integrate vcfpy into our tool.
-What makes `cerebra` different is that it reports the RNA transcript and amino acid change associated with each variant.
-GATK _VariantsToTable_ produces a file that looks like:
+Python libraries exist (_i.e._ [PyVCF](https://pyvcf.readthedocs.io/en/latest/) and [vcfpy](https://vcfpy.readthedocs.io/en/stable/index.html)) for extracting information from VCF files.
+Another is [GATK VariantsToTable](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_variantutils_VariantsToTable.php), which produces a file that looks like this:

     CHROM    POS ID      QUAL    AC
      1        10  .
 50      1
      1        20  rs10    99      10

-Such a table contains only genomic (_i.e._ DNA-level) coordinates.
-Often the next question is what specific gene and peptide-level variants is each variant associated with? `cerebra` queries a reference genome (.fa) and annotation (.gtf) to match each DNA-level variant with its associated gene, probable transcript and probable peptide-level level variants. `cerebra` produces the following outfile:
+This table contains only genomic (_i.e._ DNA-level) coordinates.
+Often the next questions are: what gene is each variant associated with, and what are the peptide-level effects of each variant?

+`cerebra` queries a reference genome (.fa) and annotation (.gtf) to match each DNA-level variant with its associated gene and probable peptide-level level variant. `cerebra` produces the following outfile:

 ```
 $ python
 > import json
-> f = open(/pth/to/cerebra/output.json)
+> f = open(/path/to/cerebra/output.json)
 > data = json.load(f)
 > print(json.dumps(data, indent=4))